DarrenCoppinger/milestone-project-4/README.md

 2. Footer
     - Check that the body element is always a minimum of 100% of the viewport height and that the footer is never floating in the middle of the screen
     - Check that the hover effects for the links in the Site Links section of the footer are reactive and that the Get Directions link hover effect is also reactive.
-    - Check that the Google Maps API viewport is displaying and that the full screen view in its top right corner works.
+    - Check that the Google Maps API viewport is displaying and that the full screen view in its top right corner works correctly.
     - Alter the screen size from above medium/tablet size down to small/mobile size (<768px) to check that the one row of four columns in the footer rearrange themselves into two rows of two columns.
     - Alter the screen size from small/mobile size down to extra-small/micro size (<576px) to check that the two rows of two columns in the footer rearrange themselves into four rows of one column.